 She crept towards the dog, pushing the faraway cubes closer.
 With a sudden upwards jerk, the dog lifted his head and licked her hand.
 He could move!
 And he could have bitten her, but he had kissed her instead.
 Sam felt cold air rush into her mouth and realized that she was beaming.
 She hadn’t smiled like this in a long, long time.

-Sam slowly reached out and gently stroked his neck.
-The dog let out a long, deep moan, like an old man full of stiffness and pain.
+She slowly reached out and gently stroked his neck.
+The dog let out a deep moan, like an old man full of stiffness and pain.
 He tried to give her another kiss, but his head collapsed to the ground with a thud instead.
-It must have taken all of his energy just to move that one little bit, Sam thought.
+It must have taken all of his energy just to move that one little bit, she thought.

 “You need more food, buddy.
 More fuel.
 Eat, so we can get out of here.”
 The dog ate a banana and slices of apple just as slowly as he had eaten the chicken, although he had started to gently take the food straight from her hand.
 Minutes ticked by.
 She poured water into her sandwich container and placed it in front of the dog.
 He lapped it up quickly.
 She then emptied her water bottle and the dog drank it all, licking the container dry.

-She checked the time, then rubbed her thumb back and forth on the watch face, as though she could scrub back the numbers, regain lost minutes.
+She checked the time and rubbed her thumb back and forth on the watch face, as though she could scrub back the numbers, regain lost minutes.
 This was taking much longer than she had expected.